Dalton Gang: Afterward

 There has been much debate over the identity of the "sixth man at Coffeyville", reported by witnesses who claimed was accompanying the gang as they arrived in town right before the robbery.
 The account given on October 7, 1892, by Coffeyville's The Journal is considered to be the most authentic on events the day of the robbery.
 The Journal acknowledged witnesses statements then and in a later article that there were two major unanswered questions: who was the sixth man seen riding into town with the gang, and what happened to him?

 The Journal then went to state that, "The other dead body proved to be that of Tom Evans..." and marked number six on their map of the shooting area as "Where Tom Evans fell" and in three other references to him The Journal called him Tom.
 For some reason, however, the body was buried as Bill Powers.
-While six men were confirmed to had been seen riding into town, other witnesses that day were all in agreement that upon reaching town there were only five men in the group.
+While six men were confirmed to have been seen riding into town, other witnesses that day were all in agreement that upon reaching town there were only five men in the group.
 After the attempted robbery, Emmett was taken upstairs above the drug store to be treated by Dr. Wells.
 In order to persuade the townsfolk not to hang him, he agreed to tell them everything they wanted to know.
 As Emmett reviewed the roles of the various participants, he concluded by saying, "Then there was Tom Evans down tending the horses."
 He then corrected himself, saying that he meant Bill Powers.
 No one then or later asked him about the horse tending remark, but it could not have referred to Bill Powers because his role as an active participant is well recorded.
 Many newspapers at the time assumed that an unknown member of the gang escaped.
 Since Emmett had originally attempted to convince his captors that he was Charles Dryden, until he realized that it was hopeless, his word is considered by many to be of questionable value.
 If someone in the gang had escaped, there would be nothing gained by Emmett for admitting it.
 It has been speculated by those seeking to answer the confusion that Bill Powers possibly escaped and it was Tom Evans who was killed, as originally reported, or that Tom Evans was just an alias of Bill Powers.